Commercial Water Damage Cleanup Checklist

 3. Contents Restoration for Other Items

-In addtion to the building structure, you’ll likely want to attempt to save certain items inside your space.
+In addition to the building structure, you’ll likely want to attempt to save certain items inside your space.

 Furniture can usually be cleaned with special upholstery cleaner.